-• President, Vice-President, and Secretary/Treasurer.
-The senior class will also choose a Chaplain to represent the student body from among students who run for office.
+President, vice-president, and secretary/treasurer.
+The senior class will also choose a chaplain to represent the student body from among students who run for office.

-Responsibilities of Hillcrest Student Council in a typical school year:
+Responsibilities of HCS student council in a typical school year:

-- Welcome new families and give tours of the campus - Presidents of each class and all officers of the senior class serve as members of the Honor Council, and they are responsible for enforcing school rules as stated in the Honor Code - Choose Homecoming theme and dress-up days, assign and collect class dues, organize floatbuilding times and locations, assist with games and parades - Organize holiday giving project - Organize teacher appreciation activities/gifts - ...and other duties as assigned
+- Welcome new families and give tours of the campus - Choose Homecoming theme and dress-up days, assign and collect class dues, organize float building times and locations, assist with games and parades - Organize holiday giving project - Organize teacher appreciation activities/gifts - Other assigned duties